bndkr/fracview/README.md

 be loaded into Visual Studio, however the user will have to do this manually.
 To compile, open a terminal in the src/ directory, and type:
 <br> `make` <br>
-This uses the provided makefile to compile the project includeing all dependancies.
+This uses the provided makefile to compile the project including all dependancies.

-The build .exe application should also be included in each commit.
+The build .exe application should also be included in each major commit.

 ## Console Mode
 ### Commands